transalte/transalte.github.io/_docs/asp_L03_chorus.md

 ### Real Stereo
 Another topology option would be to have either the modulated signals on the left and right modulate inversely to each other.
 This requires inverting the output form the LFO so that as one delay paramater is falling the other is rising.

+The image below shows that by offsetting the output from `phasor~` by 0.5, it will be 180deg out of phase with an unadjusted output.

+>Note that even though `cycle~` expects a phase from 0. to 1. if the range it receives it beyond that the values are simply wrapped.
+In this example, with the offset, the range is 0.5 to 1.5.

+The red waveform is the 'offset' waveform and the green is the standard output.

 [![Phase Inversion](/assets/img/ch_03b.png)*Phase Inversion*](/assets/img/ch_03b.png)

+To implement this in a patch;

 [![Stereo Chorus](/assets/img/ch_03a.png)*Stereo Chorus*](/assets/img/ch_03a.png)